tolarewaju3/eda-servicenow/README.md

 ![Decision environment](img/decision_environment.png)

 Next, we'll create an Event Stream.
-Event Streams are easy ways to capture events from external systems into Ansible.
+Event Streams are easy ways to capture events from external systems.
 This is the server-side webhook the ServiceNow will send events to.

-**Create an Event Stream token.** Select `Automation Decisions --> Infrastructure --> Credentials --> Create Credential`.
+**Create an Event Stream token.** Under the **Automation Decisions** menu, in the **Infrastructure** section, select **Credentials** and choose **Create a Credential**.
 Use the following details.

 * **Name:** servicenow-credential
 * **Organization:** Default